Bound for Glory (1976 film): Soundtrack

-The Academy Award-winning score was released internationally in 1976 by United Artists Records, in an album containing Leonard Roseman's music and Woody Guthrie's songs with David Carradine in the vocals.
-In 2012 it was also released as a CD by Intrada Records.
+The Academy Award-winning score was released internationally in 1976 by United Artists Records, in an album containing Leonard Rosenman's music and Woody Guthrie's songs with David Carradine in the vocals.
+In 2012, it was also released as a CD by Intrada Records, with some of the incidental cues remixed into four orchestral suites.

 Home media

+On February 29, 2000, Bound for Glory was released on DVD by MGM.
+It included dialog dubbed in French, and subtitles in French and Spanish, but no English subtitles.

 In January 2016, Bound for Glory was released in Blu-ray format, in a limited edition, by Twilight Time.
 In April 2022, another Blu-ray was released by Sandpiper Pictures.
 Both versions have English subtitles.